 As winter fades and the azaleas burst into color, Louisiana’s capital city comes alive with a vibrant array of spring festivals that showcase the area’s rich culture, music, and culinary traditions.
-From festive Baton Rouge Mardi Gras celebrations to blues beats and crawfish feasts, the city offers a wealth of unforgettable experiences for locals and visitors alike.
+From festive holiday celebrations to blues beats and crawfish feasts, the city offers a wealth of unforgettable experiences for locals and visitors alike.

 225Fest offers an innovative festival experience that showcases local talent, craftsmanship, and flavors, allowing revelers to enjoy food trucks, live performances, an art walk, panel discussions, kids’ activities, and more.